palpalani/zenFBsuite/README.md

 Installation
 ============
-To install zenFBSuite to your Zenphoto, simply uploade the zenFBSuite.php to your $zenphotodir/plugins - Please note that $zenphotodir represents where your zenphoto is installed to.<br />
+<ol><li>To install zenFBSuite to your Zenphoto, simply uploade the zenFBSuite.php to your $zenphotodir/plugins - Please note that $zenphotodir represents where your zenphoto is installed to.<br /></li>
 <br />
-Once uploaded, enable and enter your plugin options via the administration backend.<br />
+<li>Once uploaded, enable and enter your plugin options via the administration backend.<br /></li>
 <br />
-The final step is where your creativty is required.
+<li>The final step is where your creativty is required.
 The zenFBSuite is a host of template calls that will add the Facebook social plugins to your website.
 You call them by editting your theme files and inserting the appropriate calls.
-Below are the listing of calls and which functions they provide.<br />
+Below are the listing of calls and which functions they provide.<br /></li></ol>
 <br />
 <em><?php if (function_exists('zenFBActivity')) { zenFBActivity(); } ?></em><br />
 <br />